Arduino Basics: PIR Sensors

 if(digitalRead(pirPin) == HIGH){

-digitalWrite(ledPin, HIGH); //the led visualizes the sensors output pin state
+digitalWrite(ledPin, HIGH); //the led visualizes the sensors output

 if(lockLow){